Switchback Travel (Jason Hummel)

 Thule and Yakima are certainly industry giants, but as it turns out, building a functional rooftop cargo box isn’t rocket science.
 The Goplus here gets most of the formula right, with a dual-sided opening, tool-free mounts that install on most bar styles, and a nice sleek profile that—unlike many entry-level models—is available in both matte and gloss finishes.
 With no added stiffeners, the lid isn’t as robust or confidence-inspiring as more premium offerings here, but flop is less of an issue due to its compact shape.
 And looking on the bright side, the trade-off is an impressively lightweight design (25 lb.) that is easy to load and unload with just one set of hands.

-With a fairly recent price jump to $500, the Goplus has lost some of its appeal and fallen lower in our rankings as a result (though it is available for considerably less on Amazon at the time of publishing).
-Further, given its length of just 62.5 inches (the Goplus only comes in one size), skiers should steer clear.
+With a fairly recent price jump to $500, the Goplus has lost some of its appeal and fallen lower in our rankings as a result (though it is available for around $30 less on Amazon at the time of publishing).
+Further, given its length of just 62.5 inches and only one size, skiers should steer clear.
 Finally, it’s important to note that the Goplus is only compatible with crossbar spreads of about 16 to 25 inches, which can be fairly limiting (for comparison, the RocketBox’s spread is 24 to 40 in.).
-It’s nice to have an alternative to the name brands above, but the Goplus unfortunately doesn’t stand out much anymore unless you can find it on sale.
+It’s nice to have an alternative to the name brands above, but the Goplus, unfortunately, doesn’t stand out much unless you can find it on sale.

 See the Goplus Rooftop Carrier